 The framework of the draft strategy includes a vision, five goals, strategies for each goal, and also proposes actions of each regional partner, with a particular focus on Metro Vancouver's role.
 The RAHS recognizes that housing issues are increasingly complex and not the primary responsibility of municipal and regional governments, and further recognizes that local conditions will result in varied municipal responses.
+Proposed Goals of draft 2016 RAHS, which are discussed below, with the strategies and proposed actions, include:

-Adopted Goals of 2007 RAHS Proposed Goals of draft 2016 RAHS 1.
-Increase the supply and diversity of modest cost housing; Expand the supply and diversity of housing to meet a variety of needs; Eliminate homelessness across the region; and Preserve and expand the rental housing supply; 3.
-Meet the needs of low income renters.
-3. Meet housing demand estimates for low and moderate income earners; 4.
-Increase the rental housing supply along the Frequent Transit Network; and 5.
-End homelessness in the region.
+- Expand the supply and diversity of housing to meet a variety of needs; - Preserve and expand the rental housing supply; - Meet housing demand estimates for low and moderate income earners; - Increase the rental housing supply along the Frequent Transit Network; and, - End homelessness in the region.